kubestellar/kubeflex/README.md

 ## Quickstart
 At this time the quickstart has only been tested on macOS (arm64) and CentOS 7 (amd64) .

-Clone this repo, build the binaries and add the binary to your path:
+Clone this repo, build the binaries and add them to your path:

 ```shell
 git clone git@github.ibm.com:dettori/kubeflex.git